MBashford/pylicator/README.md

 log_path | path to the directory containig log files, leaving blank will cause logs to be written in the pylicator root directory. log_traps | if pylicator will attempt to parse and log the contents of recieved traps using the included naive asn1 decoder. log_bytes | if the recived traps will be logged as bytes in addition to the parsed contents.
-Requires trap logging to be enabled.
+Requires trap logging to be enabled. spoof_src* | determines the source address to use on forwarded packets.
+True: use ip received with traps, False: use pylicator host ip

+*Note ip spoofing not supported on some windows version, setting this to True may cause traps to be lost

 ### Forwarding Rules ###